 During the last 10-months, fellows transition to a congressional committee.
 The committee placement complements their experience in a member’s office and provides fellows with a full view of the legislative process including overseeing a bill move from the committee to the floor; recommending strategies and tactics on bills and positions, and writing and reviewing legislative memos.

 Environment Sustainability Fellowship is designed to cultivate leadership and develop collective solutions based on the idea that both humankind and the natural world have intrinsic value.
 This fellowship opportunity offers a unique opportunity to advance our understanding of the role of markets and property rights in protecting and enhancing environmental resources.
 The fellow will have extensive exposure to lawmakers and policy professionals to test and shape conservation, environmental policies, governance systems, and institutions that support the wellbeing of both nature and society.
 Disciplines: Social Sciences / Liberal Arts, Medicine / Health Sciences, Science, Engineering, Public Service, Technology, Law.

-Interested and qualified applicants should complete all fields in the online application and submit a cover letter (2 pages maximum) and a short CV (4 pages maximum).
+Interested and qualified applicants should complete all fields in the online application and submit a cover letter (2 pages maximum) and a short resume (4 pages maximum).
 The cover letter should explain the applicant’s interest in a specific fellowship, how the fellowship fits into the applicant’s career plans at this time, and attributes and experience that would make the applicant highly effective in this position.
-Letters of reference and relevant writing samples will be requested of semi-finalists.
 Finalist interviews will be conducted in early February 2020 via webcam and a final selection will be made by early March.
 Any incomplete or late application packets will not be reviewed.